How to Use Sketch and Inscription

 Multiple decedents

-You can Duplicate a decedent to copy all the fields into a second entry, or click Add Another Decedent to add a blank set of fields.
-You can also Delete a decedent if you no longer need it.
+You can Duplicate a decedent to copy all the fields into a second entry, click Add Another Decedent to add a blank set of fields, or Delete a decedent you no longer need.

 The Sketch Builder